Top 10 Things to Do on the Great Ocean Road, VIC

 Ten of the best things to do on the Great Ocean Road: 12 Apostles

 The 12 Apostles Visitor Facility near Port Campbell is the start point for the short walk that takes you under the highway and out to the viewing platforms that overlook the Apostles.
 From there you can descend down the Gibson Steps to the windswept beach at the bottom of the 70-metre-high cliffs.
-Heading in the other direction (up!), a helicopter flight over the top of the monoliths is also an option.

 As you continue the drive along the Great Ocean Road, there are various other well-facilitated viewing sites, purpose-built to make the most of the astonishing grandeur of the limestone stacks known as Loch Ard, London Bridge, and the Bay of Islands.